batchusivaji/classnotes/k8s.md

 * cloud controller manager

   #### kube-api server
-* Handles all the communication of k8s cluster(control plane and nodes)
+* `Handles all the communication of k8s cluster`(control plane and nodes)
 * Let it be internal or external
 * The API server is  exposes fuctionality over Http(s) protocol and `k8s API`

 #### ectd
-1.This is memory of k8s cluster
+1.`This is memory of k8s cluster`
            or
 k8s uses etc to store all the cluster data
 2. This is distribute key-value store
 #### scheduler
-Scheduler is responsible for creating k8s objects(pods) and scheduling them on right node
+`Scheduler is responsible for creating k8s objects(pods) and scheduling them on right node`
-#### Controller
+#### Controller Manager
-1. This ensures desired state is maintained
+1. `This ensures desired state is maintained`
-2. This reconcilation loop that checks for desired state and if it mis matches doing the necessary steps is done by controller
+2. This `reconcilation loop` that checks for desired state and if it mis matches doing the necessary steps is done by controller
 #### Cloud Controller
-This is component in k8s with cloud specific knowledge
+`This is component in k8s with cloud specific knowledge`
 ### Nodes have the following component
 ![preview](images/cluster.webp)

 #### kubelet
-* This is an agent of the control plane
+* `This is an agent of the control plane`
 * Kubelet recieves requests/orders to create new Pods
 #### Container Runtime
-* This is technology in which your container is created or
+* `This is technology in which your container is created ` or
 * Container technology to be used in k8s cluster
 * in our case it is docker.
 #### Kube-Proxy
-* This maintains network rules on the nodes
+* `This maintains network rules on the nodes`
 * This is a network proxy that runs on each node in k8s
 #### kubectl
+* `kubectl communicate with the Cluster to create resourses`
 * K8s is designed to work with any container technology.
-* K8s is cluster so we interact with master nodes.
+* ` K8s is cluster so we interact with master nodes`.
 There are two ways of interacting, where as for k8s it exposes APIs.
      * From code/restapi with json
      * From command line where k8s gives a cmd line tools kubectl
-* In kubectl can be interacted in two ways imperative commands declarative (yaml)
+* In kubectl can be interacted in two ways
+           `imperative (commands)`
+           `declarative (yaml)`
-* To k8s we always express the desired state (What is that we want)
+* To `k8s we always express the desired state` (What is that we want)
-* These yaml files where we describe our desired state are called as manifests.
+*  `These yaml files where we describe our desired state are called as manifests`
+  ### Node contoller
+  `it will checks for node failures`
+  ### Replication controller
+  `it will checks for Container Count`
   ### What is k8s manifest
 This is a yaml file which describes the desired state of what you want in/using k8s cluster